nest/nest-simulator/doc/htmldoc/nest_behavior/built-in_timers.rst

 Multi-threaded timers
 ---------------------
 In previous NEST versions, only the master thread measured timers.
-Since NEST 3.9, all timers that are recorded in a parallel (multi-threaded) environment are recorded by each thread individually.
+Since NEST 3.9, timers which measure time spent exclusively in multi-threaded environments are recorded by each thread individually.

 The legacy timer behavior can be restored via the ``-Dwith-threaded-timers=OFF`` CMake flag.